aurule/npc/docs/reference/systems/nwod/changeling.rst

 :bdg-secondary:`Optional`
 :bdg-info:`Value required`
+:octicon:`book`

-How the changeling appears to other changelings, as well as goblins and other fae creatures.
+How the changeling appears to other changelings, goblins, and fae creatures.

+- *Added long attribute in NEW_VERSION*

 .. _tag_nwod_changeling_appearance: